USEPA/EPA_MOVES_Model/docs/MOVESGlossary.md

 **iterationID**    an user-specified ID field used to identify MOVES outputs separate from the movesRunID

 **Link**    At the project scale, Links are user-defined roadway segments.
-They are also used to represent off-network activity.
+They are also used to represent off-network activity

 **linkID**    an integer ID referring to a specific link